 - Before you start pumping, wash your hands.
 After, you can put the goods into a zip lock bag or *super mom tip*, buy those wet dry bags like for kids’ swimsuits, and then put the bags in the fridge at work!
 When you get home, wash all the parts for the next day!

 - While pumping, relax relax relax.
 Legally, you are not required to do work during your pump break.
-But if you find this is the only time you can focus—plan on doing less stressful jobs and use a hands-free pumping bra.
+But if you find this is the only time you can focus—plan on doing less stressful jobs.
+Using a hands-free pumping bra will make life much easier.
 If you find you are a mom who has a hard time getting a let down with pumping, look at pics of your snuggle bunny, bring something that smells like her, or watch a video on your phone of her breastfeeding!

-Because aunt Jane, Sally the daycare provider, or whomever is watching your little squish can have a tendency to feed volumes that are too large and too fast, it can be important to talk to the person caring for your baby so they are aware of paced feeding techniques and are using a slow flow nipple.
+Because aunt Jane, Sally the daycare provider, or whomever is watching your little squish can have a tendency to feed volumes that are too large and too fast, it can be important to talk to the person caring for your baby.
+Communicating with them so they are aware of paced feeding techniques and are using a slow flow nipple.
 Good guidelines to follow for your return to work are 1 -1 ¼ ounces for every hour you are away from baby.

 Finding that you are falling behind in pumping what is needed?
 Breastfeed as close to leaving the baby in the morning as possible.
-And you can ask Sally the daycare provider to offer the minimum needed for the feeding times close to pickup so you can breastfeed asap.
+Also you can arrange with your daycare provider to make feeding times close to pickup so you can breastfeed asap.

 Thank you for taking the time out of your busy mama day!
 For more information about breastfeeding and returning to work, follow nurturetalk on pinterest for how to’s and sanity-saving breastfeeding and work-life tips.